datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen. - Winston Churchill
+    ## Go to your bosom: Knock there and ask your heart what it doth know. - William Shakespeare

 ![](assets/footer.svg)